jeromeguillaume/kong-plugin-soap-xml-handling/README.md

   - `xmlgeneral.addNamespaces`: fix a memory issue when the prefix is NULL (example: `xmlns="http://www.w3.org/ns/wsdl"` instead of `xmlns:wsdl="http://www.w3.org/ns/wsdl"`)
   - Send the correct detailed error message (instead `Ko`) in case there is no Operation in `<soap:Body>`
   - Optimize the `WSDL` validation (in case of multiple `<xs:schema>`): match the Operation in `<soap:Body>` with its associated `<xs:element name=` in `<xs:schema>`
+  - Have a dynamic loading of the Kong's library used for gzip compression regarding the Kong version: `kong.tools.utils` for version < 3.6 and `kong.tools.gzip`for version >= 3.6
+  - Include the Kong version in the docker images related to `saxon` (example: `jeromeguillaume/kong-saxon:3.8.1.0-1.2.1-12.5`)
+  - Include the Lua code of the plugins in the docker images related to `saxon`